- Dip powder nails have grown in popularity over the last few years.

-Rita Pinto, founder of the popular luxury nail salon Vanity Project, which combines high-end nail art and video program, refuses to do dip powder manicures because of these sanitation risks.
+Rita Pinto, founder of the popular luxury nail salon Vanity Projects, which combines high-end nail art and video program, refuses to do dip powder manicures because of these sanitation risks.

 "Dip powders are temporarily damaging to the nails as the seal layer of your nails is broken in the process of this type of manicure," said Josephine Allen, a nail technician a Samuel Shriqui Salon, which also boasts being Essie's flagship store.
 "Dip powders also tend to temporally dehydrate the nails."

 If you're already addicted to dip manis, don't fret, there are no long-term effects.
 While Allen said that the dip powders aren't necessarily healthier than other types of manicures, the products are not permanently damaging.

 "The root of the nails will not be damaged in the process and a new layer of nail will continue to grow," she told us.

 If you do choose to get one, Allen recommends using paper wraps.
 "A manicure involving paper wrapping the free edge of the nails can last up to two weeks," she said.
 "This manicure is healthier for the nails and it won't be roughened in the process."